 I recommend keeping your savings in an online, high-interest savings account.
 This will ensure that your money is secure (risk-free) and liquid (quickly and easily accessible).
 I prefer online savings accounts to those offered by traditional banks as the interest rates offered are significantly higher.

-While none of these accounts will make you rich, the interest rate should help your money keep up with inflation.
+While no savings account will make you rich, the interest rate should help your money keep up with inflation.
 If you keep your savings in a checking account or a coffee can under your bed, the value will drop each year as inflation eats away at its buying power.

 Do NOT invest your emergency fund!